-(a) Volunteers are not asked to carry out duties which:-
+- (a) Volunteers are not asked to carry out duties which:- - (i) fall normally within a teacher's responsibility under loco parentis; - (ii) fall normally within the job description of a teacher or member of support staff, i.e. they are not asked to cover the absence of staff from school; - (iii) would normally be performed by a contractor engaged by the LEA or by the school; - (iv) require them to have unsupervised access to children on a 1:1 basis; a volunteer is in unregulated activity and should not be left alone or asked to be in a situation where they are alone with a child/children

-(i) fall normally within a teacher's responsibility under loco parentis; (ii) fall normally within the job description of a teacher or member of support staff, i.e. they are not asked to cover the absence of staff from school; (iii) would normally be performed by a contractor engaged by the LEA or by the school; (iv) require them to have unsupervised access to children on a 1:1 basis; a volunteer is in unregulated activity and should not be left alone or asked to be in a situation where they are alone with a child/children
+With regard to volunteers in school Keeping Children Safe in Education, September 2022 states:

-Keeping Children Safe in Education, September 2021 states: Volunteers
+Volunteers

-287. Under no circumstances should a volunteer on whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
+305. Under no circumstances should a volunteer on whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.

-288. Whilst volunteers play an important role and are often seen by children as being safe and trustworthy adults, the nature of voluntary roles varies, so schools and colleges should undertake a written risk assessment and use their professional judgement and experience when deciding what checks, if any, are required.
+306. Whilst volunteers play an important role and are often seen by children as being safe and trustworthy adults, the nature of voluntary roles varies, so schools and colleges should undertake a written risk assessment and use their professional judgement and experience when deciding what checks, if any, are required.

-289. The risk assessment should consider:
+307. The risk assessment should consider:

-- the nature of the work with children, especially if it will constitute regulated activity, including the level of supervision (see paragraphs 292-293 about supervision); - what the establishment knows about the volunteer, including formal or informal information offered by staff, parents and other volunteers; - whether the volunteer has other employment or undertakes voluntary activities where referees can advise on their suitability; and - whether the role is eligible for a DBS check and, if it is, what level is appropriate.
+- the nature of the work with children, especially if it will constitute regulated activity, including the level of supervision - what the establishment knows about the volunteer, including formal or informal information offered by staff, parents and other volunteers - whether the volunteer has other employment or undertakes voluntary activities where referees can advise on their suitability, and - whether the role is eligible for a DBS check, and if it is, the level of the check, for volunteer roles that are not in regulated activity.

-Details of the risk assessment should be recorded.
+308. Details of the risk assessment should be recorded